microsoft/coyote/docs/_learn/tools/coverage.md

 * Each DLL in the dependency graph between the `path` assembly and a `Microsoft.Coyote.dll`.
 * Any additional assemblies specified by one of the `/instr` options.

 By default the VS 2019 tools are used.
-These are set in `Coyote.exe.config` and are based on the environment variable $(DevEnvDir) which is automatically defined if y ou use a Visual Studio Developer Command Prompt.
+These are set in `coyote.exe.config` and are based on the environment variable $(DevEnvDir) which is automatically defined if y ou use a Visual Studio Developer Command Prompt.
 The actual paths can be overridden by environment variables with the same names as the app settings:
 - `VSInstrToolPath`